Joan White: Girls

-In September 1935 C.B.
-Cochran called to ask if White could play a 16-year-old girl.
+In September 1935, Charles B. Cochran called to ask if White could play a 16-year-old girl.
 She promptly answered "yes" and was cast in James Bridie's latest play, The Black Eye.
 This was to be the first of a series of plays in which White played a young girl.
 This one ran for three months.

-On opening night in October 1935 Bernard Shaw was in the audience, accompanying Elisabeth Bergner, who at that time was planning a film of As You Like It starring herself and Laurence Olivier.
+On opening night in October 1935, George Bernard Shaw was in the audience, accompanying Elisabeth Bergner, who at that time was planning a film of As You Like It starring herself and Laurence Olivier.
 Watching White's performance, Shaw turned to Bergner and said "There's your Phoebe."
 Bergner concurred.

 This was to be the first British sound film of Shakespeare.
 Despite its pastoral setting it was shot indoors at Elstree Studios.
 Trees and shrubbery had to be brought in, together with cows and sheep.
 All the vegetation had to be fireproofed.
 The sheep naturally enough ate the leaves, and the fireproofing caused havoc with their digestive tracts.
 The ensuing noise together with the rain on the roof caused extensive difficulties for the sound recordists.

 In 1936 came another film, Second Bureau, a thriller.
 Then the play Children to Bless You presented White with another role as a child, this time unpleasant.
 Harold Hobson in the Christian Science Monitor described White's performance as "irresistibly horrid".
 But later that year White opened in what was to be the biggest hit of her career, Ian Hay's Housemaster, that ran with a break for over 600 performances.
 Her line in Act 3: "What do you mean, funny?
 Funny peculiar or funny ha-ha?" became a catch phrase.